Degra02/apcm/exercises/antechamber/outsourced.typ

 === Integrity & Freshness
 #sr[Integrity of Search Results][
-The server must not omit or alter returned encrypted documents; the client must be able to verify correctness (e.g., via MACs or authenticated data structures).
+The server must not omit or alter returned encrypted documents.
+The client must be able to verify correctness (e.g. via MACs or authenticated data structures).
 ]
 #sr[Index Integrity][
 Any tampering with the encrypted index must be detectable.